A Roleplaying FC on Mateus.

 • Doom - A horrible spell that will KO the target in a certain amount of rounds unless the caster is defeated.

-• Petrify - Turned to stone!
+• Petrify - Magically turned to stone!
+You can't do a thing!

-• Silence - Prevents spellcasting.
+• Silence - Prevents spellcasting or talking.
+Shh!

 Samp Pel